pictureanastronomer/pictureanastronomer.github.io/_symposiumspeakers/sanjanacurtis.md

     </div>
 </div>

-[Dr. Sanjana Curtis](https://www.sanjana-curtis.com){:target="_blank"} is an NSF Astronomy and Astrophysics postdoctoral fellow in the Department of Astronomy at the University of California, Berkeley.
-Beginning next year, she will be an assistant professor in the Department of Physics at Oregon State University.
+[Prof. Sanjana Curtis](https://www.sanjana-curtis.com){:target="_blank"} is an assistant professor in the Department of Physics at Oregon State University.